rust-lang/book/second-edition/nostarch/chapter05.md

 read `rect2` (rather than write, which would mean we’d need a mutable borrow), and we want `main` to retain ownership of `rect2` so we can use it again after calling the `can_hold` method.
-The return value of `can_hold` will be a boolean, and the implementation will check whether the width and height of `self` are both greater than the width and height of the other `Rectangle`, respectively.
+The return value of `can_hold` will be a Boolean, and the implementation will check whether the width and height of `self` are both greater than the width and height of the other `Rectangle`, respectively.
 Let’s add the new `can_hold` method to the `impl` block from Listing 5-13, shown in Listing 5-15: